-•If numbers alone are conlered, the peak of new as is still to be found in mose persons between the ages of 15 and 30.
+off numbers alone are considered, the peak of new is is still to be found in persons between the of 15 and 30.
 This, however, reflects the large number of persons in this age group in Canada.
 When rates are taken into account, it becomes clear that these are highest in persons over 50 years of age and over.